reidmv/reidmv-taskplan/README.md

 ### Plan-specific tailored taskplan task

+The task `taskplan` is generic, and can run any plan, but because it permits the user to pass arbitrary command line flags to Bolt, it is effectively a privileged task.

+As an alternative to permitting users to run the generic privileged task, a plan-specific tailored task, built on taskplan, can be created.

-To create a plan-specific tailored taskplan task, use something like the following:
+To create a tailored plan-specific taskplan, use the following pattern.

+tailored.json file:

 ```json
 {